A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

-In addition to data augmentation, Li et al. \cite{li2021high} indicate that high-frequency components between real images and fake images are different, which is not conducive to the training of GANs.
-They propose two preprocessing methods eliminating high-frequency differences in GANs training: High-Frequency Confusion (HFC) and High-Frequency Filter (HFF).
-The proposed methods are applied in places (i), (ii), and (iii) in Figure \ref{fig:data_augmentation_framework} and improve the performance of GANs with a fraction of the cost.
+{Different from data augmentation that increases the amount of the training data, data preprocessing only adopt prior knowledge and do some uniform data transformation before the network training.
+Data preprocessing is orthogonal to data augmentation, which can further enhance the performance combining the data augmentation.} Li et al. \cite{li2021high} indicate that high-frequency components between real and fake images are different, which is not conducive to the GANs training.
+They propose two preprocessing eliminating high-frequency differences in GANs training: High-Frequency Confusion (HFC) and High-Frequency Filter (HFF).
+These methods are applied in places (i), (ii), and (iii) in Figure \ref{fig:data_augmentation_framework} and improve the performance of GANs with a fraction of the cost.

 In summary, both data augmentation and data preprocessing improve the performance of GANs with little cost.
-Data augmentation uses different transformations to improve discrimination and avoid overfitting.
-Among them, spatial augmentations achieve better performance than visual augmentations.
-More specifically, Zhao et al. \cite{zhao2020differentiable} demonstrate that hybrid augmentation with $Color + Translation + Cutout$ is especially effective, and which is widely used in other works \cite{jeong2021training,anokhin2020image}.
-Besides, data preprocessing is also a remarkable method.
-We expect more work to be presented in this area.
+Data augmentation uses different transformations to improve discrimination and avoid disciminator overfitting.
+Furthermore, spatial augmentations achieve better performance than visual augmentations.
+More specifically, Zhao et al. \cite{zhao2020differentiable} demonstrate that hybrid augmentation with $Color + Translation + Cutout$ is especially effective and is widely used in other studies \cite{jeong2021training,anokhin2020image}.
+Adaptive data augmentation (ADA) is the most popular method in GANs.
+Besides the data augmentation, data preprocessing is also a remarkable method.